Propaganda in the Mexican drug war: Other means of psychological warfare

-Drug Cartels use of propaganda also takes a psychological toll on the people of Mexico, including the Mexican culture and their society as a whole.
-Fear has permeated into the daily life of an entire country through the use of scare tactics, murders, their symbolism, and bombings.
+The drug cartels' use of propaganda also takes a psychological toll on the people of Mexico, including Mexican culture and society as a whole.
+Fear has permeated into the daily life of the entire country through the use of scare tactics, murders, their symbolism, and bombings.
 Threats are one of the drug cartels' most effective tools and the credibility behind them.
 When they threaten someone, they usually carry it through.
-These threats are a form of psychological warfare because either through coercion or scare tactics they are influencing their targets perceptions, attitudes, and behavior.
-The violence includes everything from beheadings, kidnappings, assassinations, bombings, and grenades.
+Such violence includes everything from beheadings, kidnappings, assassinations, bombings, and grenade attacks.
 Many of the dead found show signs of torture, such as their hands tied behind their back and being set on fire.
 Some individuals have been daubed with axle grease and stuffed into a tank or oil drum and then set to fire.
 Another popular tactic is dropping victims in homemade acid.
 Bodies are often found dumped along the road or in mass graves.
 Many killings and the use of dead bodies as symbols often happen during social events when the victim least expects it.
 Cartels use extreme violence on bodies to portray a certain message.
 For example, decapitations often are supposed to show that the victim did not fulfill their job or was part of two sides of the conflict.